“Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.” – Chip Bell

 - Existing customers won’t mind paying premium prices for your product or services:

 As compared to new customers existing customers would be willing to pay prices for your products and services as they already value your company since they have already bought your products and services and are aware of your brand.

-Customer Retention Rate is a metrics which tells the enterprises whether their marketing and customer experience efforts are stimulating their business or not.
-It not only depicts the picture about the efforts the sales and marketing team is putting in to drive their business but, also shows an enterprise when to switch gear and make the required changes so as to reach the targeted sales growth.
+Customer Retention Rate is a metric which tells the enterprises whether their marketing and customer experience efforts are stimulating their business or not.
+It not only depicts the picture about the efforts the sales and marketing team is putting in to drive their business but also shows an enterprise when to switch gear and make the required changes so as to reach the targeted sales growth.